+The reality of an ongoing ritual teaching the need for post-salvation cleansing from sin subsequent to the completed work of Christ on the cross has crucial implications for the Church Age.
 Replacement theologians frequently interpret the confession of sin in 1 John 1:9 to be related to admission of sin at the moment of salvation.
-This belongs to the "tests of life" school of interpreting 1 John that understands the connection between confession and forgiveness to be descriptive of the genuine believer.
+This belongs to the "tests of faith" school of interpreting 1 John that understands the connection between confession and forgiveness to be descriptive of the genuine believer.

-In contrast, the "tests of fellowship" view, which is argued in this series to be more consistent with the dispensational sine qua non, interprets the conditional clause of 1 John 1:9, if we confess our sin, to have a prescriptive force.
+In contrast, the "tests of fellowship" view, which is argued in this series to be most consistent with the dispensational sine qua non, interprets the conditional clause of 1 John 1:9, "if we confess our sin," to have a prescriptive force.
 Confession of sin is mandatory for the believer to be purified of post-salvation sin.
-Like Peter whose feet needed washing, the royal believer-priest of the Church age who is a "spiritual Temple" may become defiled by sin, whether mental, emotional, or overt, and thus require postsalvation purification.
+Like Peter whose feet needed washing, the royal believer-priest of the Church age who is a "spiritual Temple" may become defiled by sin, whether mental, emotional, or overt, and thus require post-salvation purification.
 At salvation the believer is completely cleansed of all sin.
 This is pictured by the complete washing of the High Priest.
 Nevertheless, subsequent to salvation the High Priest would go places and do things which would render him ceremonially unclean and unworthy to go into the presence of a righteous God.
 According to the standard of His grace, God provided a way for ceremonial purification to take place.
 In the ministry of the priest, his ablutions at the laver picture cleansing.